v4hn/ros-o-builder/README.md

 This repository builds an extended ROS ecosystem for Debian-based distributions in `ros-one-*.deb` packages on GitHub's free GitHub Action.

-**Target Distribution**: At the moment packages are build for Ubuntu 22.04 jammy - other Debian-based target distributions can be setup as well.
+**Target Distribution**: This branch targets Debian Sid (unstable).

 **Build Time**: Build times vary on the amount of packages selected.
 An extended system of around 850 packages takes around 12 hours to build using the staged parallel builder.

 ## Usage

-You can either [rely on this repository](https://github.com/v4hn/ros-o-builder/blob/jammy-one/README.md#install-instructions), or fork it to control package versions and syncs yourself.
+You can either rely on this repository, or fork it to control package versions and syncs yourself.

 ### Setup instructions for your own fork